ember-nexus/api/docs/api-endpoints/element/get-index.md

 <!-- panels:start -->
 <!-- div:left-panel -->

-Returns all top level elements, to which the current user has direct access.
+Returns all top-level elements to which the current user has direct access.

 ## Request Example